 Enter recovery mode by pressing and holding power + volume down bottons and then flash the device

-fastboot flashall -w
+fastboot --disable-verity --disable-verification flashall

 After the flash prociess finishes, reboot the phone and check if it succeeds